 For disciplines where professional preparation of students is a major goal, the involvement of experienced practitioners in teaching the skills and values of the profession, overseeing internships and project experiences, and career advising, for example, are a vital aspect of a successful program.
-Professional programs often have a deep commitment to the on-going continuing education of practitioners in the field, resulting in a greater commitment to delivery of outreach programs than is typical of a tenure-track appointment outside of Extension.
+Professional programs often have a deep commitment to the on-going continuing education of practitioners in the field, resulting in a greater commitment to delivery of outreach programs than is typical of a tenure-track appointment outside of Virginia Cooperative Extension.
 Programs in the arts may wish to attract resident artists or performers for a period of time to contribute to the program.
-The professor of practice rank series may be appropriate in these and other roles that typically do not reflect the same range of responsibilities required for tenure- track faculty members.
+The professor of practice rank series may be appropriate in these and other roles that typically do not reflect the same range of responsibilities required for tenure-track faculty members.

-The professor of practice series provides for short-or long-term, full-or part-time, non-tenure-track faculty appointments for individuals who bring specialized expertise to the instructional programs of the university, thereby complementing the qualifications and contributions of tenure-track faculty.
-(These rank titles may also be used for wage [P14] appointments in lieu of adjunct assistant, associate, or professor, if appropriate for the assignment and credentials of the individual.)
 Individuals appointed to these ranks are expected to be successful and effective professionals in a given field.
 They must be effective teachers of the profession or discipline and they are expected to be able to understand and evaluate the research that applies to their field and teach it to students.
 While professor of practice faculty members may conduct research and present their findings in professional venues, there are no expectations for an extensive research program as is typical of tenure-track faculty appointments.

 Professor of practice faculty members are expected to remain active in their professions in ways that contribute to their assignment-teaching, consulting, or outreach, serving in technical and professional societies and associations, and similar activities.
-Where appropriate to their assignment, they may interact with graduate or professional students and interns and serve on graduate committees.
-To chair a graduate committee, professors of practice must have a terminal degree, active involvement in research, and the approval of the academic unit and the graduate school.
-They may also be expected to serve on departmental, college, or university committees as contributing members of their departments and the broader university community.